tony--/apache-blog-posts/2015-02-25-cordova-ios-3.8.0.md

 tags: news releases
 ---

+**UPDATE:** To deploy to iOS devices, developers will have to update their `ios-deploy` dependency to the latest release.
+Run `npm install ios-deploy -g` to download the latest release of version `1.4.0`.

 We are happy to announce that `Cordova iOS 3.8.0` has been released!

 This release has various bug fixes, and will be the default iOS version when the cordova-cli 4.3.0 is released.